Walbre/pwnme-2023/web-Anozer_blog/readme.md

 ```py
 users[session['user']['username']]['seeTemplate']
 ```
-then we can render the strings, which leads a SSTI (Server Side Template Injeection).
+then we can render the strings, which leads to a SSTI (Server Side Template Injeection).

 Unfortunately, the default value for seeTemplate is False for a new user.
 ```py